Vegan Lentil Soup

 If you simmer too high, you’ll lose the liquid too quickly and some of the lentils might be mushy.
 However, if you simmer too low, the lentils will still be underdone.

-You should include simple, yummy vegan lentil recipes in your meal planning because they’re so affordable.
+You can include simple vegan lentil recipes in your meal planning because they’re so affordable.
 Check out my Vegan Lentil Burgers.
 They are amazing!

 Mediterranean Lentil Soup